 Crew can be seen as being dispensable by some.

-Mental wellbeing in both industries need to be put on a par with physical wellbeing.
+Mental Health in the creative industries needs to be put on a par with physical wellbeing.

 Support needs to be provided from within the close-knit crew community.